aische/hwfi/docs/tool-use.md

-Following §3.1–§3.2, the agent loop should **not** live in `Builtins.hs` behind a callback. `runBuiltin` only receives a `BuiltinEnv`; a model-chosen call needs the full `Runtime`.
-Implement the agent step in the executor, and model that a chosen tool call produces a reified "run this ref" step that the executor runs like any nested workflow (so its `step-start`/`step-end` events nest under the agent step, §8.3.3.6), rather than an opaque IO callback.
+Following §3.1–§3.2, the agent loop should **not** live in `Builtins.hs` behind a callback. `runBuiltin` only receives a `BuiltinEnv`; a model-chosen call needs the full step environment.
+Implement the agent step in `MachineAgent` / `StepDriver`, and model that a chosen tool call produces a reified "run this ref" step that the driver runs like any nested workflow (so its `step-start`/`step-end` events nest under the agent step, §8.3.3.6), rather than an opaque IO callback.

 ### 4.2 Signature → JSON-schema translation